elizabethany/TraversalMaykr-Cpp-GUI/README.md

 ### General
 Coordinates are meant to be input by using `where`, and then pasting it into the coordinates field.
 You can still manually enter them, in the format `x y z yaw`, ex. `12 34 56 90` or `13.12 509.2 87.1123 271.2`.
 The first two tabs don't require yaw values.

-All tabs have a button for you to clear their respective output files.
-Otherwise, every newly generated entity will always be appended to the output file.
+Newly generated entities will always be appended to the output file.
+Otherwise, all tabs have a button for you to clear their respective output files.

 Output files are in the "Output" folder.
 If these text files are missing, new ones should be created by the program.